Special Education: Individualized Education Program

 If you are planning to move to a different school district within Connecticut or are being transferred to a new job out of state, there are procedures and regulations that the new local education agency must follow to allow for a smooth transition pertaining to your child’s IEP.

 If your child had an IEP in effect and you enroll your child in a new school in Connecticut, the new school must provide FAPE, which includes services comparable to those provided by your child’s prior school as described in his or her IEP.
-The new school district must adhere to your child’s IEP from their prior school until the new school adopts it as its own IEP, or develops, adopts and implements a new IEP that meets all the requirements described in the IDEA and applicable state law.
+The new school district must adhere to your child’s IEP from their prior school until the new school adopts it as its own IEP, or develops, adopts, and implements a new IEP that meets all the requirements described in the IDEA and applicable state law.
 Similar procedures and requirements apply to your child’s IEP if you are relocating to a new state.
-However, the school district in your new state may conduct their own evaluation in accordance with the IDEA to determine if it is necessary to develop, adopt and/or implement a new IEP, in accordance with the IDEA and the new State’s law.
+However, the school district in your new state may conduct its own evaluation in accordance with the IDEA to determine if it is necessary to develop, adopt and/or implement a new IEP in accordance with the IDEA and the new State’s law.

 In transitioning your child from one school to another, the new school must take reasonable steps to promptly obtain your child’s records, which include their IEP and any other supporting documents relating to their special education needs.
 Your child’s former school district must take reasonable steps to respond to the records request from the new school that your child is enrolled in.